Custom Item Textures¶

 This is an extremely unreliable and largely-unused method of checking properties.
 Do not use it.

-Required amount of item that must be in 1 inventory slot.
+The required amount(s) of item that must be in an inventory slot.

-Can be a range of an example number.
 Although the maximum legitimate amount is 64, values up to 65535 are allowed.

 Note